Comparison of topological charge definitions in Lattice QCD: Definitions of the topological charge

 \subsubsection{Perturbative relation between smoothing techniques}

 The gradient flow, cooling as well as APE, stout and HYP smearing schemes can be used to remove the ultraviolet fluctuations and should lead to the same topological properties, provided that we are close enough to the continuum limit.
-Assuming that $a$ is small enough so that we are in the perturbative regime, we can carry out a comparison between the different smoothing procedures in order to obtain an analytic relation among the associated smoothing scales involved, following Refs.~\cite{Bonati:2014tqa,Alexandrou:2015yba}.
-Since the gradient flow has the advantage of being the only smoothing scheme with good, perturbatively proven, renormalizability properties, we first relate all other smoothing schemes with the gradient flow and, subsequently, with each other. \paragraph{Gradient flow} The perturbative investigation of the relation between the gradient flow using the Wilson action and cooling has been studied in Ref.~\cite{Bonati:2014tqa}.
+Assuming that $a$ is small enough so that we are in the perturbative regime, we can carry out a comparison between the different smoothing procedures in order to obtain an analytic relation among the associated smoothing scales involved, following Refs. \cite{Bonati:2014tqa,Alexandrou:2015yba}.
+Since the gradient flow has the advantage of being the only smoothing scheme with good, perturbatively proven, renormalizability properties, we first relate all other smoothing schemes with the gradient flow and, subsequently, with each other.

+\paragraph{Gradient flow.} The perturbative investigation of the relation between the gradient flow using the Wilson action and cooling has been studied in Ref.~\cite{Bonati:2014tqa}.
 The authors demonstrated that the two smoothing schemes alter the links of a gauge configuration by the same amount if one rescales the flow time and the number of cooling steps according to

 In the following few lines, we sketch the extraction of the derivative evolution of a gauge link in order to compare it to other smoothing schemes.